+Your Name:

+Counterparts' Name(s):

+Date:

-Your Name: Counterparts' Name(s): Date: Name of Negotiation Exercise:
+Name of Negotiation Exercise:

-1. What was the outcome of the negotiation and what factors best explain this result?

-2. What was your most important mistake in the negotiation?

-3. What was your counterpart's most important mistake?

-4. What was the most important takeaway from this negotiation exercise?

-5. Please provide two examples of how you integrated and applied the negotiation theory from the assigned readings in the negotiation.
+- 1. What was the outcome of the negotiation and what factors best explain this result? - 2.
+What was your most important mistake in the negotiation? - 3.
+What was your counterpart's most important mistake? - 4.
+What was the most important takeaway from this negotiation exercise? - 5.
+For journals 1-4: Please provide two examples of how you integrated and applied the negotiation theory from the readings assigned for the day on which the negotiation you are analyzing occurred.
+Each example must cite to the specific reading and each example must come from a different reading (unless there is only one assigned reading for the week).

+For journal 5: Provide an explanation of the three schools of bargaining ethics discussed by Richard Shell in B for A. Discuss which "ethical school" most closely approximates your approach to negotiation ethics.

+For journal 6: Write one paragraph on each guest speaker discussing what you thought were the most helpful "take-aways" from each lecture.